Mid City, Los Angeles: Today

 As part of their long-range plans, the Los Angeles County MTA has proposed an extension of the K Line, which would place a rail transit station in Mid City.
 The proposed rail stop is at the intersection of Pico and San Vicente Boulevards—site of the old Vineyard Junction.

 The old Vineyard Junction site is now occupied by the end terminal for the Santa Monica Big Blue Bus.

-The K Line would allow Mid City residents to easy access to the city's east/west rail lines: the D Line along Wilshire Boulevard, the E Line from Downtown Los Angeles to Downtown Santa Monica, and the C Line from Norwalk to Redondo Beach and soon near LAX.
+The K Line would allow Mid City residents to easy access to the city's east/west rail lines: the D Line along Wilshire Boulevard, the E Line from East and Downtown Los Angeles to Downtown Santa Monica, and the C Line from Norwalk to Redondo Beach and soon near LAX.

-Currently, the Mid City alignment is unfunded and part of the K Line's Crenshaw Northern Extension Rail Project.
+Currently, the Mid City alignment is unfunded and part of the K Line's proposed northern extension.

 DASH Midtown serves the Mid City area.